scienceto/mcp-rca/README.md

 ## RCA Webhook Server
 The entry point for the webhook server responsible for RCA is located at `src/app.py`.

+Update `src/mcp_client/prompt_template.txt` to match your requirements and environment.

 To run the RCA server:

 ```bash